dd-pardal/tty-events/docs.md

 <a name="module_tty-events--Terminal+event_highlight"></a>

 ### "highlight"
 Event fired when text is selected using highlight tracking.
+This event may not fire if the selection was empty.

 **Kind**: event emitted by [<code>Terminal</code>](#exp_module_tty-events--Terminal)
 <a name="module_tty-events--Terminal+event_unknownSequence"></a>